Durlston

 Durlston is an area of Swanage, in Dorset, England.
 The area was developed by George Burt as a residential suburb, and includes many large Victorian villas as well as modern developments.

 Durlston Country Park

 Durlston has a country park overlooking Durlston Bay, with a mock castle built in 1887.
 The castle (a restaurant when built, and still in use as a cafe) is surrounded by stone ornaments, including the Great Globe, three metres in diameter.
-The area is now owned and managed by Dorset County Council.
+The area is now owned and managed by Dorset Council.
 There is a modern visitors' centre on the hillside above the castle.